 Check Show on mobile to show your pop-up to visitors using a mobile device.

 For the best display, the pop-up will automatically have a different look on mobile.
-It won't include custom imagery or a background color.
+To customize it, use the style tweaks in the Mobile section of the Style panel.
 You can test how this will appear using Device View.

 To show the pop-up again to all visitors the next time they visit, even if your settings would otherwise prevent it, click the Reset button.